SterlingVix/newsaggregator/PRESS-RELEASE.md

  -->

 ## New Saggregator ##
-# It’s not news.
-It ain’t an alligator.
+# Itâ€™s not news.
+It ainâ€™t an alligator.
 Who knows what the hell it is. #

-## Something’s happening here… ##
+## Somethingâ€™s happening hereâ€¦ ##
-And we’ll tell you what it is as soon as we know!
+And weâ€™ll tell you what it is as soon as we know!

-## What Iago is saying about CatchEmAll ##
-… This isn’t Catchem!
-Are we working on Catchem now?